 Next, let’s talk about the British Thermal Unit (BTU).
 In simple terms, BTU is a unit used to measure heat.
 1 BTU is the amount of heat required to raise the temperature of one pound of water up by one degree Fahrenheit.
 Once you have the required wattage, calculating the approximate BTU is highly straightforward.
 Since one Watt equals 3.41 BTU/hr, all you need to do is multiply the required wattage by 3.41.
 So in our cases, 7,200 Watts X 3.41 = approximately 24,500 BTU/hr.

-Of course, keep in mind that our formula will provide a good enough estimation, but it is not perfect by any means.
+Of course, keep in mind that our formula will provide a good enough estimation for standard-sized garages, but it is not perfect by any means.
 You need to consider several other parameters like your garage’s insulation, R-value, temperature change required, and geographical region to get a more precise estimate.

 Types of Garage Heaters